Skip to content

 Technical explanation

 Modern inference serving is a balancing act between model quality, latency targets, concurrency, memory behavior, and infrastructure cost.
-In 2026, serving stacks built around engines like vLLM and Triton are common for high-throughput LLM use cases because they support better batching and memory efficiency than improvised wrappers.
+This year, serving stacks built around engines like vLLM and Triton are common for high-throughput LLM use cases because they support better batching and memory efficiency than improvised wrappers.
 But the engine choice is only part of the story.
 You also need routing, caching, model lifecycle control, telemetry, and tenant-aware isolation for shared environments.

 Serving design should match workload type.
 Interactive assistants need predictable latency and graceful fallback.
 Batch document jobs care more about throughput and cost efficiency.
 High-risk environments may prioritize secure hosting, audit logs, and environment boundaries over raw speed.
 Good serving architecture respects those tradeoffs instead of pretending there is one perfect runtime for all cases.